borkdude/blog/posts/using-clojure-spec-alpha-with-babashka.md

   to see if we can get this function into `clojure.core`.
 - Spec uses Java interop on `clojure.lang.Var` to get the namespace and name symbols from a var.
-In babashka there is no `clojure.lang.Var`: SCI has its own var type which works both in the JVM and with JavaScript.
+In babashka there is no `clojure.lang.Var`: SCI has its own var type which works both in the JVM / GraalVM native and in JavaScript.
 I used the metadata on SCI vars to get this information instead.
 - The function `clojure.spec.alpha/multi-spec-impl` uses Java interop on multimethods, so I had to expose `clojure.lang.MultiFn` in babashka to make that possible.
-I noticed this when trying to use `multi-spec` in babashka and was surprised the tests didn't catch this.
-I pulled out some examples from the [spec guide](https://clojure.org/guides/spec) and turned those into tests.
+I noticed this when trying to use `multi-spec` in babashka when I thought I was already done porting.
+Surprisingly spec's tests didn't catch this, which I had been using to verify if the port worked.
+I pulled out some examples from the [spec guide](https://clojure.org/guides/spec) and turned those into tests for `multi-spec`.
 Alex Miller included those tests upstream after I poked him about it.
 Thanks Alex!
 The `multi-spec-impl` function pulls out the dispatch function from a multimethod with `(.dispatchFn mm)`.
 This is not a method call, since `dispatchFn` is a public field.
-I needed to improve SCI to support public field lookups in Java classes, a feature nobody has ever asked for before.
+I needed to improve SCI to support public field lookups in Java classes.
 The expression could have been written like `(.-dispatchFn mm)` to make the field lookup explicit and this is what I changed it to, in order to not have to support this ambiguity in SCI.
-This effort would have been easier if clojure core exposed `dispatch-fn` like ClojureScript does.
+This issue would have been easier to deal with if `clojure.core` exposed `dispatch-fn` like ClojureScript does.
 Vote [here](https://ask.clojure.org/index.php/10261/please-add-dispatch-fn-to-clojure-core) to make that happen.
 Also, `get-method` is a core function, the `.getMethod` interop wasn't really necessary, but perhaps it is there for performance